eagle-io/docs/source/topics/device_configuration/worldsensing_loadsensing/index.rst

 3. Finalize configuration of the data source parser
 ---------------------------------------------------

-Now that a file has been sent from the CMT Cloud software to eagle.io via FTP, this file can be used to finalize configuration of the data source that was created preiouvsly.
+Once a file has been sent from the CMT Cloud software to eagle.io via FTP, this file can be used to finalize configuration of the data source that was created previously.

 1. In eagle.io, check the debug :ref:`Events <view-events>` view of the data source to ensure that at least one file has been received.
 The event will look like this: